 About

-Katie Newman is a Registered Psychologist, Behaviour Support Practitioner and PhD Candidate.
+Katie Newman is a Registered Psychologist and PhD Candidate.

 Areas of practice: